ssoufiene/shortcut_eeg/README.md

    It tests whether a model transfers to new people.

 3. **Shortcut learning is a useful diagnosis, but not a complete fix.**
-   **How to Evaluate Your Medical Time Series Classification?** [[4]](https://arxiv.org/pdf/2410.03057v2) shows why subject identity can drive inflated subject-dependent performance.
-Our experiments ask whether standard mitigation methods solve the problem.
+   The Medformer paper [[3]](https://arxiv.org/abs/2405.19363) makes the subject-independent performance drop visible in this benchmark setting.
+Our experiments ask whether standard mitigation methods can reduce that drop.

 4. **Standard shortcut-mitigation methods are structurally mismatched here.**
    JTT, GroupDRO, and DFR assume useful error sets, reusable groups, or balanced validation data that exposes the shortcut.
 Subject identity in Type-III EEG disease classification does not provide clean shortcut-conflicting examples.